webpy/webpy.github.com/cookbook/multidbs.md

 # Multiple Databases

+## Problem
+You want to access multiple databases in a single project.

+## Solution

 webpy 0.3 supports multiple databases by removing the database from a part of the "web" module, and making it a more typical object.
 For example:

     import web